top of page

 Application to disseminate citizen observations

-We encourage the use of tools for access to public information and the integration of community knowledge for planning and water conservation.
+We encourage the use of tools to access public information and integrate community knowledge for planning and water conservation.

 We developed a pilot application so that residents and visitors can transmit their observations on the risks of threats to water